tfilewic/cellar/README.md

 Building a Python-based backend using MySQL and web scraping to manage personal wine inventory.

 ## Project will:
-- [ ] Create REST API to manage wine entries
+- [X] Create REST API to manage wine entries
-- [ ] Store wines in a MySQL database with fields for quantity, location, vintage, notes, rating
+- [X] Store wines in a relational database with fields including quantity, producer, and rating
 - [ ] Use SQLite for local development, switch to MySQL in production
 - [ ] Use a Python scraper to find tasting notes and rating
-- [ ] Support listing, updating, and deleting entries
+- [X] Support listing, updating, and deleting entries
 - [ ] Implement CSV import and export functionality
 - [ ] Provide data visualization for inventory
+- [ ] Containerize the application

 ## Technologies Used
 - **Flask** – backend REST API